 This course examines the history of film, especially the narrative film from its advent at the end of the 19th century up until the present.
 It will look at films from many different countries as it examines the silent era of cinema, the coming of sound and color, the growth of the major studios in Hollywood, Post World War II cinema, The French New Wave, Third World Cinema, and the New American Cinema.
 Cross listed with FS 240.

 HI 245 Recent American History: 3 semester hours

-The development of contemporary America during World War II, the Cold War, Vietnam, and the civil rights and women's movements.
-Examines changes in political, social, and popular culture.
+This course focuses on the development of contemporary America during World War II, the Cold War, Vietnam, and the civil rights and women's movements.
+It examines changes in political, social, and popular culture.

 HI 250 Medieval Europe: 3 semester hours

-Europe from the decline of the Roman Empire to the mid-fifteenth century, with special emphasis on the transition from the Roman World to the Early Medieval West, the rise and decline of feudal institutions, and the development of the Medieval church.
-Focuses on social and political changes, as well as intellectual and cultural developments of the era.
+This course focuses on Europe from the decline of the Roman Empire to the mid-fifteenth century, with special emphasis on the transition from the Roman World to the Early Medieval West, the rise and decline of feudal institutions, and the development of the Medieval church.
+It pays special focus on social and political changes, as well as intellectual and cultural developments of the era.

 HI 260 Early Modern Europe 1450-1789: 3 semester hours

-Major movements in early modern European history from the end of the Middle Ages to the eve of the French Revolution.
-Special emphasis on the Renaissance and Reformation, the emergence and triumph of the absolutist state, the Enlightenment, and social and economic changes during these periods.
+This course focuses on major movements in early modern European history from the end of the Middle Ages to the eve of the French Revolution.
+It places special emphasis on the Renaissance and Reformation, the emergence and triumph of the absolutist state, the Enlightenment, and social and economic changes during these periods.